kangkyu/paidengineer-jokes/README.md

 bundle exec rake db:seed
 ```
 --
+###Pull Requests, Merging, and PivotalTracker
+"Start" a ticket on PivotalTracker and add yourself as an owner

+Use the ticket id# to name branches in the following format:
++ feature/ticket_number-INITIALS
++ bugfix/ticket_number-INITIALS

+Push branch, open pull request, and "Finish" ticket on PivotalTracker

+Once PR is approved, merge PR and "Deliver" ticket on PivotalTracker

+Product Manager will Accept or Reject the ticket

+--

 ###To use:

 Check if it's working correctly.
 Use [**cURL**](http://curl.haxx.se/docs/httpscripting.html) and [**Postman**](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) chrome app here for example: